Vector Control in the Greater El Paso Community

 In addition to the inspections and activities listed above, the vector control team also frequently encounters the following issues:

-Due to the fact that bedbugs are not considered vectors, the vector control team does not respond to bedbug issues.
+Due to the fact that bedbugs and bees are not considered vectors, the vector control team does not respond to bedbug issues.
 The appropriate avenue to address cases of a bedbug infestation is to consult with a pest exterminator, who can advise and treat as needed.